 The Code of Fundraising Practice represents the standards set by and expected of all Institute of Fundraising members.

-To see how the new Code of Fundraising Practice is doing in it's first four months, please click here.
+To see the progress of the new Code of Fundraising Practice in an infographic, please click here.

 The Code and Self-Regulation of Fundraising

 There are two key parts to self-regulation.
 Firstly, the Code of Fundraising Practice contains the standards that the fundraising community sets through the work of the Institute of Fundraising’s Standards Committee, as well as offering legal guidance in key areas.

 Secondly, the Fundraising Standards Board (FRSB) acts as an independent public complaints system for the self-regulatory scheme, licensing the scheme’s logo to its members and offering a system of redress for the public.
 Members of the FRSB scheme are required to adhere to the Code of Fundraising Practice and the Fundraising Promise.